IBM-Blockchain-Archive/marbles/tutorial_part1.md

 This is a `very` simplistic way to change ownership of an asset.
 The concept of an "owner" is simply the value of a string inside the marble's structure.
-We will explore more sophisticated methods in Marbles Phase 3.
+We will explore more sophisticated methods in Marbles Part 3.

 Lets take 1 step up and look at how this chaincode was called from our node.js app.